-In 2013, Bishop Bill Wright held a forum with key advisory personnel to reflect on and discern the Catholic Diocese of Maitland-Newcastle's future directions.
+Since 2013, Bishop Bill Wright has held leadership forums with key advisory personnel to reflect on and discern the future directions of the Catholic Diocese of Maitland-Newcastle.

 Diocesan Pastoral Planning Team